 This website is a work in progress and will present the entire Meredith Kercher murder case as thousands of pages of court testimony continue to be translated.

 After the arrest of the three suspects, Amanda Knox, Raffaele Sollecito, and Patrick Lumumba, the police held a press conference stating that they had evidence that all three killed Meredith because she refused to participate in a sex game.
 They boasted that the case was solid.
 They were even bold enough to announce, “case closed.”

 The problem was, they had barely begun to study the actual forensic evidence.
 And when that evidence started coming in, the police had a problem.
 There was substantial evidence pointing to the presence at the crime scene of a 4th suspect, Rudy Guede, and almost nothing pointing to Amanda, Raffaele, or Patrick.
 Guede left a handprint in Meredith’s blood, in the room where she was killed.
 His DNA was found on and inside Meredith.
 He had also left his DNA on Meredith’s purse.
 His DNA was also linked to feces left in the toilet.

 There was also another problem: Patrick Lumumba had an unshakable alibi.
 He had witnesses that were with him in his pub all evening.
 He was released.

 At this time the authorities, led by prosecutor Mignini, should have realized their mistake.
-It wasn’t a sex game gone wrong.
-Rudy Guede attacked and murdered Meredith Kercher.
+It wasn’t a sex game gone wrong but a burglary gone wrong.
+Local thief and burglar Rudy Guede had broken-in and murdered Meredith Kercher.

 But the authorities, who had made such a big production to the media about solving the crime earlier, refused to admit their mistake.
 They simply pulled Patrick Lumumba out of their fantasy and plugged in Rudy Guede.
 The prosecution pushed forward to prove that Meredith was murdered by this “revised” trio in a sex game gone wrong.